Link to PDF version of Opinion and Judgement

 After the special shareholder meeting, Veselkov and Boureiko held a special Board of Directors meeting.
 As every NSI director was present, notice was not required, though Veselkov and Boureiko waived the notice requirement in writing.
 At the meeting, the Board of Directors elected Veselkov as President and Boureiko as CEO and Treasurer, elected two new directors, and elected other officers.

-Section 4.9 of NSI’s Bylaws give the President “general supervision over the business” of NSI and “all powers and duties usually incident to the office of the President except as specifically limited by a resolution of the Board of Directors.”
-As there is no evidence the Board of Directors authorized or objected this suit, Veselkov, as President, has the power to sue Defendants to protect NSI’s interests until limited by NSI’s Board of Directors.
-There is no evidence NSI’s Board of Directors have so limited Veselkov’s power.
+Section 4.9 of NSI’s Bylaws gives the President “general supervision over the business” of NSI and “all powers and duties usually incident to the office of the President except as specifically limited by a resolution of the Board of Directors.”
+As there is no evidence the Board of Directors authorized or objected to this suit, Veselkov, as President, has the power to sue Defendants to protect NSI’s interests until limited by NSI’s Board of Directors.
+There is no evidence that NSI’s Board of Directors has so limited Veselkov’s power.

 CONCLUSION